Youth Facing Racism: Engaging American Experiences of Race, Ethnicity, and Identity

 SSL credit hours.
 The program offers high school students the opportunity to earn SSL credit hours through WCIE.
 The program is designed to satisfy the SSL requirements of the Montgomery County Public Schools (MCPS).
 If you are enrolled at another public or private school in the U.S., or elsewhere around the world, ask your counselor if this program satisfies community service requirements.

 Program dates.
-This program will next be offered with online discussions starting the week of March 22, 2021.
-The service learning field trip, which is required for students seeking SSL hour credit, will be held on April 10, 2021 (rain date April 17, 2021).
+This program will be offered with online discussions starting the week of May 26, 2021.
+Students will be split into two groups for online discussions and must indicate which group schedule works best for them with their application.
+Each group will also complete a 2 hour asynchronous Student Advocacy Project.
+The service learning field trip, which is required for students seeking SSL hour credit, will be held two weeks after the first online discussions.
 Students must be available for and attend that field trip.
 Additional program offerings will include service learning field trips on June 26 and October 16, 2021.
 Additional program dates are under consideration.
-Please note that to be considered for this program, preliminary applications and personal statements are due March 8, 2021
+Please note that to be considered for this program, preliminary applications and personal statements are due March 15, 2021.

 To register.
 Students interested in this program must complete an online registration form.
 Students will also need to provide a short personal statement (two to four paragraphs) explaining why they want to take part in this program and what they hope to learn from their participation.
 Please email the personal statement to us.
 Your personal statement should include the name of your school and grade level.